Soumia-97/Portfolio-DA/README.md

 Throughout my studies, I developed a keen ability to work with complex data, identify trends, and solve strategic problems using AI.
 In addition to my technical skills, I have gained a solid understanding of business challenges, allowing me to bridge the gap between data science and concrete business objectives.

----

-This version keeps your tone professional and highlights your key strengths in AI and business analytics.
 ## 📚 Projects

 ### Project 1: ** Time Seriess **